confluentinc/ksql/docs/how-to-guides/use-a-custom-timestamp-field.md

 );
 ```

-Query the stream for its columns, including `ROWTIME`. `ROWTIME` is a system-column that ksqlDB reserves for the timestamp of the event.
+Query the stream for its columns, including `ROWTIME`. `ROWTIME` is a system-column that ksqlDB reserves to track the timestamp of the event.

 ```sql
 SELECT k,